-Parent/Legal Guardian Notification
+Parent Notification

-Parent(s)/legal guardian(s) will be notified of the policies regarding the use of technology and the Internet while at school.
-Parent(s)/legal guardian(s) will also be notified of their ability to prohibit the student from the use of technology and the Internet while at school in which covered information may be shared with an operator pursuant to A.R.S.
+Parents will be notified of the policies regarding the use of technology and the Internet while at school.
+Parents will also be notified of their ability to prohibit the student from the use of technology and the Internet while at school in which covered information may be shared with an operator pursuant to A.R.S.
 15-1046.
 This does not apply to software or technology that is used for the daily operations or administration of a local education agency or Arizona Online instruction programs authorized pursuant to A.R.S.
 15-808.

-Adopted: March 12, 2024

-LEGAL REF.:

-A.R.S.

-20 U.S.C.
-9134, The Children's Internet Protection Act

-47 U.S.C.
-254, Communications Act of 1934 (The Children's Internet Protection Act)

-CROSS REF.:

-GBEA - Staff Ethics

-GBEB - Staff Conduct

-GBEBB - Staff Conduct With Students

-GBEBC - Gifts to and Solicitations by Staff Members

-GBI - Staff Participation in Political Activities

-GCQF - Discipline, Suspension, and Dismissal of Professional Staff Members

-GDQD - Discipline, Suspension, and Dismissal of Support Staff Members

-IJM - Interest Materials Selection and Adoption

-IMH - Class Interruptions

-IMH-R - Class Interruptions

-JIH - Interrogations, Searches, and Arrests

-JJE - Student Fundraising Activities

-JK - Student Discipline

-JK-RA - Student Discipline

-KHA - Public Solicitations in Schools

-IJNDB-R
+Adopted: February 26, 2019 LEGAL REF.: A.R.S.
+13-2316 13-3506.01 13-3509 15-341 15-808 15-1046 34-501 34-502 20 U.S.C.
+9134.
+The Children's Internet Protection Act 47 U.S.C.
+254, Communications Act of 1934 (The Children's Internet Protection Act) CROSS REF.: GBEA - Staff Ethics GBEB - Staff Conduct GBEBB - Staff Conduct With Students GBEBC - Gifts to and Solicitations by Staff Members GBI - Staff Participation in Political Activities GCQF - Discipline, Suspension, and Dismissal of Professional Staff Members GDQD - Discipline, Suspension, and Dismissal of Support Staff Members IJM - Interest Materials Selection and Adoption IMH - Class Interruptions IMH-R - Class Interruptions JIH - Interrogations, Searches, and Arrests JJE - Student Fundraising Activities JK - Student Discipline JK-RA - Student Discipline KHA - Public Solicitations in Schools